|Broker||Our Trust Score||Sign up|

 On February 6, 2017, the National Futures Association (NFA), a US regulatory agency, banned FXCM from membership citing “numerous deceptive and abusive execution activities that were designed to benefit FXCM, to the detriment of its customers.”
 Essentially, the NFA accused FXCM of sending its customers’ orders to an FCXM-owned subsidiary called Effex for execution.
 Effex, in turn, sent rebates for this order flow back to FXCM, and FXCM allegedly concealed these payments from NFA.
 In addition, NFA alleges that Effex defrauded customers by executing their orders in a way that benefitted FXCM egregiously at their expense.

 On February 6, 2017, FXCM agreed to pay a $7 million penalty to settle a suit by the Commodity Futures Trading Commission (CFTC) another US regulatory agency.
-FXCM subsequently withdrew its registration with the CFTC, which effectively banned it from operating a trading business in the US.
+FXCM subsequently withdrew its registration with the CFTC as part of this agreement, which left it unable to operate in the US.

 On November 10, 2017, Global Brokerage Inc., a publicly traded company on the US NASDAQ exchange, announced a reorganization bankruptcy plan under Chapter 11.
 Global Brokerage Inc., through a subsidiary, owns a majority stake in FXCM.
 Both Global Brokerage Inc. and FXCM assert that FXCM customers and their assets will not be affected by the reorganization.